double-buffer/elemental/doc/Barriers.md

 ## Decisions to make

-- [ ] Do we use descriptors when describing a barrier?
+- [x] Do we use descriptors when describing a barrier?
 - [ ] Do we use descriptor for BeginRenderTarget?
 - [x] Do we automatically insert barriers in Begin/EndRender but allow overriding them?
 - [ ] Do we separate layout transition from synchronization into separate functions?
 (Even if we specify layout and sync separately we could merge them in one barrier)
+- [x] For sync points, only support Mesh and Pixel stages.
+- [ ] Do we provide in the options a way to control accesses so we can control the cache flushes.
+- [ ] After EndRenderPass, do we restore the previous layout and accesses or revert to read?

 ## Examples